-Levin, a American, was the representative for Pennsylvania's 1st congressional district from 1849 to 1851.
+Levin was the representative for Pennsylvania’s 1st congressional district and was an American.
+He served from 1849 to 1851.

 From Dec 1845 to Mar 1851, Levin missed 1,049 of 1,692 roll call votes, which is 62.0%.
 This is much worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.